hassanms/jamstack-portfolio/README.md

 when u came to strapi directory then run this command. npm run develop.

+u will find http://localhost:8082/admin/ link in your terminal open that link in your terminal to see the strapi dashboard.

 remember that u must have node version 16 . otherwise u will see error while running your strapi.

 i am using strapi version 4.12.4.